lucivpav/fast-triplets/README.md

 ./preprocessing is the data preprocessing toolbox.

 ## Data Preprocessing
-The data preprocessing code is in ./preprocessing/.
-It will generate suitable data for training and testing.
+The data preprocessing code is in ./preprocessing/ and it will generate suitable data for training and testing.
+Please modify ./preprocessing/paths.yaml.

+run make_caffe_txt.py-->make_hkl.py-->make_labels.py

 The processed data is in folder ./preprocessed_data/.